 So if your Global Entry Application has been unfairly denied and you would like to appeal the decision, give the travel lawyers at Mark Sherman Law a call today to discuss how we can help you.
 As Global Entry applications are submitted all over the country, we are permitted to work with you regardless of where you reside and our representation of our clients in this area of the law is not limited to any specific region in the United States.

 Our rates are competitive, and unlike most of our competitors, we have had experience and positive results in this emerging area of law.
 We will work with you to assemble a comprehensive appeal package, created with the goal of getting you the best possible results.
-We are available 24 hours a day, 7 days a week, at (203) 358-4700.
+We are available 24 hours a day, 7 days a week.
+Call now.